-AWARNING: Readjust and retighten the cover after trailering and before storage.
+CHECK OFTEN).
+WARNING: Readjust and retighten the cover after trailering and before storage.
 To prevent pooling do not allow snow and ice to accumulate on the cover.
 Never trailer at speeds above the speed limit.

-CARE INSTRUCTIONS- Wash with warm soapy water (while installed if possible) and allow to air dry.
+CARE INSTRUCTIONS- Wash with warm scapy water (while installed if possible) and allow to air dry.
 For stubborn stains, mild detergent is recommended.
 Storing the boat in constant direct sunlight will shorten the life of the cover and the components used to construct it.
-We recommend storing the boat in a location that exposes it to some sun and also shades it throughout the day.
-Preferably morning sun and afternoon shade.
+We

-WARRANTY- This cover includes a two-year warranty from date of purchase against any defects in material or workmanship.
+MarRANTY - This cover includes a two-year warranty from date of purchase against any defects in material or workmanship.
 If you incur any problems or have any comments please contact your dealer or call Commercial Sewing Customer Service directly at (860) 482-5509.
+PROPER INSTALLATION-

-PROPER INSTALLATION-A. Pooling System Installation:
+A. Pooling System Installation:

+Note:

-Note: Install anti-pooling system as per illustration putting the front webbing to the cleats, standing pole upright.
+Install anti-pooling system as per illustration putting the front webbing to the cleats, standing pole upright.
 Pull the other two webbing straps to the two rear cleats.
-Tighten adjustable buckle strap, until the pole stands upright.
+Tighten adjustable buckle strap, until the pole stands upright B. Proper Cover Installation:

+· Place cover on boat starting at front, use cleats as buttons to keep cover in place, work toward back over pooling system

-- Place cover on boat starting at front, use cleats as buttons to keep cover in place, work toward back over pooling system - Intil back cleats are "buttoned" in place.
+Place cover on boat starting at front, use cleats as buttons to keep cover in place, work toward back over pooling system until back cleats are "buttoned" in place.
 Maneuver in place until cover fits over gunwale.
 Check the symmetry.
-Connect the confidence straps through the openings on the swim platform to the "U" bolls.
+Connect the confidence straps through the openings on the swim platform to the "U" bolts.
 Disconnect velcro wrap around ratchet.
-Begin ratcheting by unzipping ratchet pecket(s) and pulling ratchet(s) handle in right-to-left motion until zippered ratchet pocket no longer sags but rests against the hull.

-Pull on webbing to even the tension around the cover and again tighten the ratchet until it does not sag but rests against the - boat.
+Begin ratcheting by unzipping ratchet pocket(s) and pulling ratchet(s) handle in right-to-left motion until zippered ratchet pocket no longer sags but rests against the hull.
+Pull on webbing to even the tension around the cover and again tighten the ratchet until it does not sag but rests against the boat.
 Tighten ratchet four to five more times.
 The ratchet should be very hard to pull with your pinky finger.
 Zip ratchet pocket closed and connect velcro wrap around ratchet pocket.
-On some models: Connect the rear strap tiedowns in the back of the pocket closed for final installation.
+On some models:Connect the rear strap tiedowns in the back of the boat.

-Note: Proper installation and operation of this cover requires that it be very tight at the gunwale.
+Note: Proper installation and operation of this cover requires Note: Proper instantation and operation of nils cover requires that it be very tight at the gunwale.
 Retighten as necessary before, after and during stops while trailering.
 BE SURE cover is installed below gunwale before final ratchet adjustment.
-ZIP ratchet
+ZIP ratchet pocket closed for final installation.

-A Warning: Zippered ratchet mechanism should be hand tightened only.
 Do not pry or attempt to operate ratchet mechanism with any type of tool.